These programs include school and residential programs serving children and adolescents with ASD, brain injury and other neurodevelopmental disorders.

 Seminars are an opportunity for interns to increase their depth of knowledge in areas directly related to their clinical work.
 There is a year-long seminar series that addresses the application of evidence-based methods to clinical and systems problems, issues of professional and career development, and critical topics related to assessment, treatment, and research.
 In addition to didactic training, seminars enable interns to receive guidance and advice from practicing psychologists, peers, and recognized experts within and outside May Institute.

 Further training occurs during the mentored completion of a research project: either 1) a demonstration of the application of the principles of scientific psychology to a clinical case or 2) a program evaluation project that uses established scientific methodologies to analyze a program outcome, process, or best practices issue.
-The goal of the research is either a poster presentation at a national conference and/or a submission to a peer reviewed journal.
+The goal of the research is either a poster presentation at a national conference and/or a submission to a peer-reviewed journal.

-The Internship Training Program is focused on training interns in seven specific domains: clinical assessment, intervention, clinical research and its practical application, diversity, professional skills, ethics, and supervision, and consultation.
+The Internship Training Program is focused on training interns in seven specific domains: clinical assessment, intervention, clinical research and its practical application, diversity, professional skills, ethics, and supervision and consultation.
 Brief statements describing the competency domains are provided in the link above.

 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from an intern applicant.